66 Models

 Like with the Yashica D, Mat and other models from the period, “Made in Japan” on the locking knob/tripod mount didn't reappear until 1960 (it had been there on earlier models).

-I have not yet found any with internal light baffles and don't expect to because of the lack of a version with focusing scale in meters.
+I have not yet found any with internal light baffles and don't expect to because it seemed to be a mainly export focused model and in any case, the 35 mm kit may have interfered with them.

 With the Yashica D and Yashica-Mat, all the late examples with f/2.8 (Yashinon) viewing lenses and the last of the examples with f/3.5 (Yashica D Yashikor) viewing lenses and possibly the last f/3.2 (Mat Yashinon) viewing lenses, have MXV shutters with 5 curved aperture blades instead of 10.
 I haven't been able to track this with the 635 Yashinon lenses but correspondent Chris Gover has sent me details and photos of his 635 which is the last of the Yashikor lens versions (body number 0080xxx - August 1970) and has the 5 bladed aperture.
 (See 5 and 10 Bladed Apertures)